the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    Preview for Discrete PSE Visualizer, when varying two input parameters of the simulator

 A newly incorporated feature is the option to **pan the canvas** in/out or left/right/up/down.
 To pan you may click and drag on top of one of the axes, and to zoom in double click or out shift + double click.
-This will allow for inspection of very large batch simulations section by section.
+This will allow the inspection of very large batch simulations section by section.
 The same mouse over, and clicking rules apply from above.

 .. figure:: screenshots/visualizer_pse_discreet_panning.jpg